esl-epfl/biomedbench/Applications/CognWorkMon/single_core/X-Heep/README.md

 }
 }
 ```
-Also, this application requires an increased heap memory size, configurable in the file `mcu_cfg.hjson`
+Also, this application requires an increased heap memory size, configurable in the file `mcu_cfg.hjson`.
+An heap size of `0x10000` Bytes is enough.